How to Learn Card Counting in Blackjack

 Card Counting Step Four - Adjust Your Bets

 This is best practiced with blackjack software.
 When the count is in your favor, say +9, you should increase your bets.
 When the count is not in your favor, say -3 or 0, you must decrease your bets.
-This is how you make use of the card count.
+This is how to count cards in blackjack effectively.

 With lots of practice, you can prepare yourself for card counting in a real casino!